Rynearson Stadium

 Rynearson Stadium, nicknamed "The Factory", is a stadium in Ypsilanti, Michigan.
 It is primarily used for American football, and is the home field of the Eastern Michigan University Eagles.
 Currently, the stadium has seating for 30,200 people.
-Standing room is available in the south end zone, allowing for crowds larger than the listed capacity.
 The stadium is located on the school's west campus, just south of the Huron River.

 History

 The stadium held its first game on September 27, 1969, when EMU upset the University of Akron, 10–3.
 It originally consisted of two opposite sideline stands around the field and running track.
-It is one of only two stadiums in the MAC which shares its football field with a running track (UB Stadium being the other).
+It was one of only two stadiums in the MAC which shared its football field with a running track (UB Stadium being the other) prior to the removal of the track as part of stadium renovations in 2024.
 The stadium was named for the late Elton J. Rynearson Sr., who coached football at Eastern Michigan for 26 seasons.
 His teams compiled a record of 114–58–15.
 In one six-year period, from 1925–30, Rynearson’s teams won 40 games, tied two, and lost just four.

 The largest attendance for an EMU game at Rynearson Stadium was 26,188 (87% of capacity), on November 28, 2008, for a 56–52 win over Central Michigan.

+The stadium has also hosted high school football games.

 Renovations

 In 1992, the seats were expanded south from each grandstand but not connected, giving the stadium the look of an unfinished horseshoe.
 This was done to conform to the new Division I-A rules for minimum stadium size.
 Originally a grass field, the field has been artificial since 1991 and was upgraded to FieldTurf in 2005.
 More recently, the original FieldTurf was replaced prior to the 2014 season by a new gray FieldTurf surface.
 This made Rynearson Stadium only the third Division I FBS stadium with a non-traditional field color (after Albertsons Stadium at Boise State) and the sixth college football stadium overall with this feature.
 Lighting was added in 1974, partially due to the Detroit Wheels of the World Football League using the stadium as their home field.

-The stadium has also hosted high school football games.
+In 2024, as part of a $1 million donation by former EMU football player Maxx Crosby and his wife and ex-soccer player Rachel Crosby, the playing field was renamed Crosby Field.
+Renovations included the installation of new playing surface, as well as the removal of the track surrounding the field and the construction of a new track-only facility to replace it.